Home Legal Product Disclosure Statement

 • You will not be able to take advantage of any gains relating to favourable movements in the exchange rate as the Forward Contract is legally binding and the exchange rate is fixed at the time of booking.

-• An Advance Payment of at least 5% to 10% of the value of the transaction may be requested, either at the beginning of the transaction or at any time prior to the Maturity Date, so you must ensure that you have the funds available to meet any such request.
+• An Advance Payment of up to 10% of the value of the transaction may be requested, either at the beginning of the transaction or at any time prior to the Maturity Date, so you must ensure that you have the funds available to meet any such request.
 If for any reason you are unable to pay the Advance Payment, we may Terminate your transaction without notice; and

 • Interest will be foregone on the amount of any Advance Payment/s held by us as we do not pay any interest on funds held by us.